JetBrains/jetbrains_guide/sites/intellij-guide/contents/tutorials/migrating-junit4-junit5/overview-of-junit4-structure/index.md

 ### Code to run once to clean up after all tests

 We may want to do a final cleanup after all tests have finished, for example removing seed data or closing connections.
-We can annotated a method with [`@AfterClass`](https://junit.org/junit4/javadoc/4.13/org/junit/AfterClass.html) to have it run once when everything is finished.
+We can annotate a method with [`@AfterClass`](https://junit.org/junit4/javadoc/4.13/org/junit/AfterClass.html) to have it run once when everything is finished.

 ```
 @AfterClass